SarweshvaranA/19AI550_new/Ex.No.2_FirstScript_in_unity.md

 ### Result:
-Thus the unity installation was completed sucessfully.
+Thus the welcome script was printed and consoled window successfully.